leafi/love-eclipse-ldt/README.md

 Current TODOs:

 * utf8 Lua module missing - tell me where to find a definition file and I'll stuff it in.
-* No object functions/enum definitions.
-So yes autocomplete for love.window.getWidth(), no autocomplete for love.image.newImageData():getWidth().
 * All functions only have their first definition output.
 Function overloading is ignored!

-The latter is my next task.
+I can't find a good way to implement this.
+I think we just need to conjure up a good heuristic to pick the 'best' option.

 # Credits